bionoren/BandwidthWars/README.md

+What is this?
+---

 Bandwidth Wars is a turn-based game that you play by writing a computer program to play it on your behalf.
+Sometimes these games are called "programming-based games".
+Some unique points about Bandwidth Wars:

+* It's language-agnostic: if you can open a socket, you can play!
+Great for learning new languages or using your favorite one.
+* It's low commitment.
+We play no more than one game a week to keep the [nerdsniping](http://xkcd.com/356/) at a minimum.
+* There are very few rules.
+Want to team up with another player?
+Want to play as a human being?
+Want to spin up an EC2 cluster?
+Go wild.
+* We're constantly testing new game design ideas.
+Want allied victory?
+A market economy?
+A different resource balance?
+Join us in [Issues](http://github.com/drewcrawford/BandwidthWars/issues) to build the kind of game you want to play.

+**We're actively looking for new players**.
+If this sounds like your cup of tea, [drop me an email](mailto:drew+bandwidthwars@sealedabstract.com) to join the next game.

 Policy
 ---